Two-Factor Authentication (2FA)

 This means that even if your username or password were compromised, an attacker couldn't then use these on their own to gain access to your account.

-All MIDAS room booking systems include optional two-factor authentication, which adds an extra layer of security to our software.
-When Two-Factor Authentication is enabled and a user logs in, the user is sent a unique code to their email inbox which they then enter in the software in order to complete their log in.
+When Two-Factor Authentication via email is enabled and a user logs in, the user is emailed a unique code to their registered email address which they then enter in the software in order to complete their log in.

 Related Terms